 BY ELLEN MARTIN

-Ellen Martin is a follower of Jesus Christ.
-She has started her own academy for underprivileged students with learning disabilities or other struggles.
-She is passionate about creation, apologetics, and children.
-You can follow her at @ellenmartin03.
+Ellen Martin is a follower of Jesus Christ from Ontario, Canada.
+She is currently completing her Master’s of Education degree.
+She is passionate about apologetics, creation, and children.
+You can follow her on Twitter at @ellenmartin03.